 (And to the extent that it does, it’s the opposite of the “free is best” assumption.)
 If free admission were a cure-all for engagement, then folks would have higher intent to visit those organizations.
 Free organizations would be the organizations that they would want to and plan to visit!
 This is not the case.
 In fact, in most instances, audiences indicate greater intentions to visit organizations that charge more than $20 rather than those that are free.

 I am certainly not suggesting a specific admission price, but this data does fly in the face of arguments suggesting that people might not want to visit an organization that charges admission simply because it charges admission.
 It’s often the opposite.
-The popular tenant of pricing psychology holds true: People value what they pay for.
-Organizations that offer free admission often unwittingly devalue their brands, and without a best-in-class reputation to afford wiggle room, their public perceptions often take a a bit of a pricing psychology hit.
+The popular tenet of pricing psychology holds true: People value what they pay for.
+Organizations that offer free admission often unwittingly devalue their brands, and without a best-in-class reputation to afford wiggle room, their public perceptions often take a bit of a pricing psychology hit.

 3) Cultural organizations are generally perceived as worthy of their admission price

 Organizations charging admission have similar value for cost perceptions as other activities.
-This data - like most data that I make accessible on this website – is from IMPACTS and the National Awareness, Attitudes, and Usage Study.
+This data – like most data that I make accessible on this website – is from IMPACTS and the National Awareness, Attitudes, and Usage Study.
 Sometimes it seems that professionals within cultural organizations have an inferiority complex when it comes to comparing their experiences to others.
 (Although, yes, there are plenty of museum professionals on the other side of the spectrum and that’s a problem, too.)
-But the idea that cultural organizations might be less worthy of having an admission basis than other activities is make believe.
+But the idea that cultural organizations might be less worthy of having an admission basis than other activities is make-believe.
 In fact, in many cases, cultural organizations are considered even more worthy of their admission price – when they have one – than a baseball game, football game, basketball game, or a rock concert.
 We really do, generally, give visitors bang for their buck.

 4) People value what they pay for